Estimated reading time: 3 minutes

 She came to the realization that when she left prison after serving 13 of her 15-month sentence, she could go right back to a nice, secure life – a reality afforded to very few inmates.
 Making the decision to use her experience for good rather than to just push it to the back of her mind and move on, Kerman elected to fight what she calls “a lot of injustice in the criminal system.”

 One of the ways she does this is to teach narrative non-fiction writing in two Ohio state prisons.
 She feels that storytelling, as she was able to do about her experience, returns humanity to the men and women behind bars, and brings attention to a system that is skewed economically, politically, and racially.

 Recently, Kerman shared her story at an event and joined a panel to discuss prison education.
 During her time on stage, she pointed out that critical thinking skills and information processing helped her cope during her sentence.

 Discussed on the panel was the fact that many inmates lack education before they are incarnated.
 This means during the arrest, proceedings, trial, sentencing, and prison stay, the offender is often confused about the legal terminology and lacks the self-confidence and communication skills to advocate for themselves.

 Orange is the New Black is popular for a reason.
 The classic fish-out-of-water story never gets old.
-In this case, however, Kerman choose to use her experience to share with others what she saw first-hand – the positive impact of education on both sides of the bars.
-Kerman is strong woman spreading an important message, and that is worth more than all the viewers tuning in to catch Piper’s hijinks on Netflix.
+In this case, however, Kerman chooses to use her experience to share with others what she saw first-hand – the positive impact of education on both sides of the bars.
+Kerman is a strong woman spreading an important message, and that is worth more than all the viewers tuning in to catch Piper’s hijinks on Netflix.